henry4sfdc/lightning-newbie/basics.markdown

 ###Step 1: Create a developer edition.###

 Yes, you should [signup for a new developer edition](https://developer.salesforce.com/signup).
-You're learning something new, and this walk through won't result in anything particularly useful, so I recommend not muddying the waters.
+You're learning something new, and this walk through won't result in anything particularly useful (other than knowledge), so I recommend not muddying the waters in another org.

 <a name="enable"></a>